thebrowsercompany/swift-build/README.md

 path %PATH%;C:\Library\icu\bin64`
 ```

-Alternatively, to make these changes persistent go to the Windows environment variables edit dialog found in System_Properties > Advanced > Environment_Variables and edit the path variable to add the following two new items.
+Alternatively, to make these changes persistent go to the Windows environment variables edit dialog found in `System Properties` > `Advanced` > `Environment Variables` and edit the path variable to add the following two new items.

 ```cmd
 C:\Library\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin
 C:\Library\icu\bin64
 ```

-NB. when editing the environment variables using this dialog Windows must be restarted in order for changes to take effect.
+**Note:** After modifying the environment variables using this dialog, running applications must be restarted in order for changes to take effect.